-with $a{ges} \neq 0$.
+with $a{ges} \neq 0$ .

-If the radius of the larger wheel of the intermediate shaft is added to the h, the result is h{ges} , whereby the requirements for every valid design must apply $h{ges} \leq h{max}$.
+If the radius of the larger wheel of the intermediate shaft is added to the h, the result is $h{ges}$ , whereby the requirements for every valid design must apply $h{ges} \leq h{max}$ .
 These mentioned boundary conditions must be fulfilled for all generated variants in order to be eligible.
 By integrating the gear synthesis into the graph-based design language, the model can be used for subsequent design steps and further evaluations of the drive train.
-A simple geometry model is created for all generated gear sets, and the shaft-hub connections between the wheels and their shaft is calculated using a simplified approach referred to [30].
+A simple geometry model is created for all generated using a simplified approach referred to [30].
 In addition, the bearing lifetime is calculated using an approach based on [31].
 All the determined properties are saved in the central data model in the form of a graph.
 Figure 13 visualizes the central data model of a design in a simplified manner.